Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 - 50+ templates including blog posts, ads, emails, and product descriptions

-- Jasper Chat for back-and-forth content work
+- Jasper Chat for conversational content generation

 - SEO Mode with Surfer SEO integration